VanessaDa/VANBAA25089_PTO2502_GroupA_VanessaBaart_JSL03-2025/README.md

 ### 🛑 Reaching the Task Limit

-If the total number of tasks reaches **9**, and you try to add another:
+If the total number of tasks reaches **9**, after the final task is added:

 **Alert shown:**